Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 #### Tracking Endpoints

 Provide tracking endpoint URL\(s\) for your Campaign Classic instances.
-Like the registration URL's, you may specify up to three unique endpoints for your development, staging, and production environments.
+Like the registration URL's, you can specify up to three unique endpoints for your development, staging, and production environments.

 #### Integration Key (iOS)